InfinityVM/InfinityVM/rust/README.md

 ```
 # you can run lint commands directly
-# lint
-cargo clippy --fix
+RISC0_SKIP_BUILD=true cargo clippy --fix

-# format
 cargo +nightly fmt

-# or use the convience wrapper
+# or use the convenience wrapper
 make lint
 ```